dickens88/sec_news_en_scrapy/README.md

 ## Database
 Your need to prepare for a MySQL in advance.
 You can find the table creation SQL script in project folder named secnewsdb.sql.
 It contains two table which will be used to save articles and key words.
+Remeber, you also need to modify pipelines.py.
+Add your database connection infomation into this py file, so that spdier will output all the data into this database you specified。

 ## Run Spider
 In the scrapy root folder, eg. sec_news_en_scrapy.
 You can use scrapy command to list spdier .